Teenlife

 2. Think "Historiographically'

 The new AP history exams want to you to think like an actual historian.
-On previous versions of the exam, it was enough for you to just be an encyclopedia of history facts and dates.
+On previous versions of the exam, it was enough for you to just be an encyclopedia of historical facts and dates.
 Not anymore.

-Make sure that in your essays and class participation, you are constantly utilizing these five skills that College Board emphasizes: comparison, contextualization, analyzing causation, analyzing continuity/change, and periodization.
 Memorize these five skills by making a flashcard with "Think like a Historian" on one side and these five skills and their definitions on the other.
 Keep a list of these skills in your binder at all times, and practice using one every time you come across a primary source in your homework or every time you raise your hand in class.
 You’ll blow your teachers away!

 3. Keep a Chronology in Your Binder

-Each day while you take notes for class lectures and homework readings, take separate notes on a master timeline, which you will keep in your binder for the entire year.
+Each day, while you take notes for class lectures and homework readings, take separate notes on a master timeline, which you will keep in your binder for the entire year.
 Whenever you learn about significant people, places, or events, jot them down on your timeline with a date.
-Obviously, you can't write everything down on this timeline, so part of your task is to judge which people, places, and events fit on this master timeline.

 4. Use a Variety of Test Prep Resources

 Test-prep books and sites cannot replace the homework that you didn't do.
 However, they can be extremely helpful in the month before your exam day.
-They will help summarize all that you've learned throughout the year and they will give you lots of opportunities to practice, especially multiple choice questions.
+They will help summarize all that you've learned throughout the year, and they will give you lots of opportunities to practice, especially multiple-choice questions.

-I know I’ve said a lot of stuff here.
-Look, if you're getting started with your AP history class this month, you already know one thing: It's going to be a lot of work.
 But let me tell you this before you decide to drop the course: The work you put in now will pay huge dividends, literally.
 You could save thousands of dollars when you get college credit for passing the AP exams or receive awesome financial aid to attend the college of your dreams).

 Sign up for Free Tips and Guides direct to Your Inbox